opencog/learn/run/README.md

 ========================

 The scripts here are used to automate the operation of the language-learning pipeline.
-Currently, it consists of four steps:
+Currently, it consists of five or six steps:

 * Artificial grammar generation.
 Automation scripts can be found in the [0-gen-dict](0-gen-dict) directory.
 This is required for calibration